NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4ScopeAndRequirements.md

 *	The referral Receiver **must** store all previous versions of the referral
 *	The referral Receiver **must <ins>not</ins>** be required to inform the patient of the cancellation of the referral.
 Business/clinical responsibility for informing the patient must remain with the referral Sender

+** Interim Response**
+*  The referral Receiver **must** send an interim response when the clinician starts the consultation in the CAS system.
+This **must** not be triggered by a clinician attempting to comtact the patient or by a welfare call.
+*  The referral Sender **must** process the interim response and display the status change to the end user.
+*  The referral Sender **should not** send referral updates after receiving an interim response

+** Final Response**

 **Incident Location**
 *  The Sender  **must** include the incident location in the referral request